ForecastIT/JS-Adventure/README.md

 JS Adventure is a short browser-based adventure game written in Javascript that tracks the player's local time and weather and includes them in the story.

-**Please Note:** You will need an API key from OpenWeather, https://openweathermap.org/api, for JS Adventure to work correctly.
+**Please Note:** You will need an API key from OpenWeather, https://openweathermap.org/api, if you want to use the players' local weather conditions.
+If you leave the API blank, a random weather condition will be assigned instead.

 ## Author